 - Heat the oil: Set a wire rack over a sheet pan next to your stove.
 In a nonstick skillet over medium-high heat, add enough oil to cover your skillet (I used 1/4 cup).
 Heat until it’s shimmering but not smoking.
 You can test if the oil is ready by dropping in a few breadcrumbs.
 If they start sizzling gently, the oil is ready.
 If they sizzle loudly and brown very quickly, lower the heat slightly.

-- Flip: Cook until golden brown on both sides, about 3 minutes per side.
+- Pan fry the cutlets, 1 to 2 at a time to avoid overcrowding: Cook until golden brown on both sides, about 3 minutes per side.
 Transfer the cutlets to the wire rack to drain and repeat with the remaining cutlets, adding 1 to 2 tablespoons of olive oil as needed between batches.
+Sprinkle on flaky sea salt to finish (if using.)
+Serve with lemon wedges for squeezing.

 - In a mixing bowl, whisk together the juice and zest from 1 lemon, a minced garlic clove, 1/2 teaspoon Italian seasoning, 1/2 teaspoon kosher salt, and 1/4 teaspoon black pepper.